google-research/tensorflow-coder/Tutorial.md

    solutions, in order to improve the tool and accelerate further research in program synthesis.
 This data collection is completely optional.
 Check or uncheck the boxes as desired, and then run the cell.
-4. Run the cell in Step 1 of the Colab notebook.
-(TODO: say how long this takes)
+4. Run the cell in Step 1 of the Colab notebook to finish setup.
+This will take about 10 seconds to complete.

 ## Using TF-Coder